-With the implementation of Bill S-211, Métal 7 Inc. sought to learn more about the practices of its suppliers, initially focusing on foreign suppliers or those importing products from abroad regarding the risks of forced labor and child labor.
+With the implementation of Bill S-211, Métal 7 Inc. learned more about the practices of its suppliers, initially focusing on foreign suppliers or those importing products from abroad regarding the risks of forced labor and child labor.
 Following the distribution of the supplier code of conduct and its accompanying questionnaire, the analysis of the initial responses confirmed that there was no risk of forced labor or child labor within Métal 7 Inc.'s supply chain activities.
 However, Métal 7 Inc. remains vigilant and will continue its efforts to prevent any future risks, notably by:

-- Continuing to distribute its supplier code of conduct to all suppliers, both for products and services, to promote an environment free from forced labor or child labor. - Continuing to collect results to analyze the activities of suppliers from all entities within the "Groupe M7," aiming to monitor 80% of the group's product purchases by value. - Organizing regular audits of main suppliers that could develop a risk of forced labor and child labor.
+- Continuing to distribute its supplier code of conduct to all suppliers, both for products and services, to promote an environment free from forced labor or child labor. - Resume the distribution of our questionnaire to analyze supplier activities across all entities of the "M7 Group," with the objective of covering 80% of the group's product purchasing value - Organizing regular audits of main suppliers that could develop a risk of forced labor and child labor.